Online Metal Glossary

 A measure of crystal size usually reported in terms of average diameter in millimeters, grains per square millimeter, or grains per cubic millimeter.

-see "Streak, Grease."
+See "Streak, Grease."

 Minute hair-like sliver along edge(s) due to shearing or slitting operation.